How to Fail at SEO

 This is a catch-all category of sorts.
 The big picture for your company will be one thing, while the big picture for the company next door may be wildly different.
 That makes concrete suggestions difficult.
 None of that will stop us from trying, however:

 - Metrics matter: If your latest content marketing campaign is working, having the data to back you up at your next shareholder meeting is always good.
 And conversely, if the campaign is failing, knowing ASAP so you can pull the plug will save time and money.

 - SEO is not only about ranking and SERP placement: It’s about business results.
 It’s about marketing being one of an assortment of teams all working together to achieve great things for your customers.

 - SEO is a long game: The changes you make this week may not have a visible impact on your bottom line for weeks or even months to come.
 That doesn’t mean you stop doing it.
 It just means you need to remember those metrics up there and use them to back up your successes.

-- Quality content is still your #1 asset in content marketing: By publishing it regularly, consistently, and nurturing it via social media and other forms of propagation, you will reap SEO rewards over time.
+- Quality content is still your #1 asset in content marketing: By publishing it regularly and consistently, and nurturing it via social media and other forms of propagation, you will reap SEO rewards over time.

-And finally, it’s mostly important to remember that yes, SEO is still around, and that yes, it still matters.
-The specifics have changed, the algorithms have changed, and the results have changed, but the underlying fact remains—in order to rank you need to pay attention to your site's SEO.
+And finally, it’s most important to remember that yes, SEO is still around and that, yes, it still matters.
+The specifics have changed, the algorithms have changed, and the results have changed, but the underlying fact remains—in order to rank, you need to pay attention to your site's SEO.
 Don’t forget the basics, don’t become complacent and neglect your existing pages, and don’t fall into any of the other traps discussed above, and you’ll be off to a great start!